Metacello/metacello/README.md

 ```

 ### Attach to the metacello repository and load Metacello files that have changed for git
-(assuming your stating with Metacello 1.0-beta.31.1)
+(assuming you are starting with Metacello 1.0-beta.31.1)

 ```Smalltalk
 Gofer new